-If the student misses a second test in a course due to an unplanned absence, five (5) points will be deducted from the test score.
+If the student misses a second test in a course due to an unplanned absence, five (5) points will be deducted from both test scores.
 The test make-up policy still applies.

-If the student misses three or more tests in a course due to unplanned absences, ten (10) points will be deducted from each test score.
+If the student misses three or more tests in a course due to unplanned absences, ten (10) points will be deducted from all three test scores.
 The test make-up policy still applies to each circumstance.